4.14. GUI Automation¶

 4.14.7.
 Picking Manually¶

-highlights a full ray.
+The function TraceGUI.pick_ray highlights a full ray.

-is required as to select a given ray.
+An integer index is required as to select a given ray.

-Only currently displayed rays are pickable, which are defined by TraceGUI.ray_selection
+Only currently displayed rays are pickable,

-, see Selecting Rays.
+see Selecting Rays.

-means that the 50th True
+So an index=50 means that the 51th True value

-is picked.
+of TraceGUI.ray_selection is picked.

 Function TraceGUI.pick_ray_section